Convex-Dev/design/docs/cad/003_encoding/README.md

 ### Tag Byte

-The first byte of the Encoding is defined to be the "tag", which designates the type of the data value, and determines how the remainder of the Encoding should be interpreted.
+The first byte of the encoding is defined to be the "tag", which designates the general type of the data value, and determines how the remainder of the encoding should be interpreted.

-Implementations MUST reject an Encoding as Invalid if the Tag byte is not recognised as one defined in this document.
+Implementations MUST reject an encoding as invalid if it starts with a tag byte that is not defined in this document.

+Tags are designed with the following objectives:
+- The tag byte enables very fast branching regarding how to interpret the following bytes
+- We use enough unique tags so that the 1 byte conveys a meaningful amount of information.
+Every bit counts!
+- Plenty of tag bytes are still available for future extension
+- The hex values convey at least some meaning to experienced human readers. `nil` is `00`.
+Numbers start with `1`. booleans start with `b`. `ff` is fatal failure etc.

 ### VLC Integers